Makemake (deity): Companions

 Makemake's principal companion was Haua.
 "The formula which accompanies an offering to Makemake always includes Haua who appears in the myth as the god's companion."

 Makemake's offspring were Tive, Rorai, Hova and "the noblewoman Arangi-kote-kote".

-Modern uses of Makemake

-In 2000, BBC produced the documentary "The Lost Gods of Easter Island" exploring a carved wooden idol that David Attenborough purchased in an auction room.
-It was cheap because the seller believed it was a forgery.
-Its whole history is discovered: while there was still wood of the (now locally extinct) Toromiro tree on Easter Island it was carved to represent the god Makemake, traded with the crew of Captain Cook's ship, transported to Tahiti, probably traded by the Tahitians eventually ending up in the auction.

 Astronomy

-The trans-Neptunian dwarf planet Makemake is so named because sightings of both the planet and the island occurred close to Easter: the planet was discovered shortly after Easter 2005, and the first European contact with Easter Island was on Easter Sunday 1722.
+The trans-Neptunian dwarf planet Makemake is so named because sightings of both the dwarf planet and the island occurred close to Easter: the dwarf planet was discovered shortly after Easter 2005, and the first European contact with Easter Island was on Easter Sunday 1722.
 The dwarf planet's code name was "Easterbunny".

+In popular culture

+In 2000, BBC produced the documentary The Lost Gods of Easter Island which featured a carved wooden idol that David Attenborough purchased for a relatively low price at auction.
+It is determinated that it was a carving of Makemake fashioned from the now locally-extinct Toromiro wood on Easter Island.
+The carving had been one of two traded with the crew of Captain Cook's ship and transported to Tahiti and given to family members of a Tahitian member of Cook's crew.